-The strategies contained within this asset class are designed to reduce volatility or to increase returns while providing a low correlation to the movement of both the equity and fixed income allocations of the total portfolio.
-Any hedge fund of funds (or managers) must have ongoing due diligence, adequate liquidity and offer transparency to the underlying managers.
-The principal trading strategies within this universe include Relative Value, Event Driven, Long/Short Equity and Global Macro.
+The strategies contained within this asset class are designed to reduce volatility or increase returns while providing a low correlation to the movement of the total portfolio's equity and fixed-income allocations.
+Any hedge fund of funds (or managers) must have ongoing due diligence, adequate liquidity, and offer transparency to the underlying managers.
+The principal trading strategies within this universe include Relative Value, Event-Driven, Long/Short Equity, and Global Macro.
 Fund leverage should be fully disclosed to the Investment Committee.
-Special attention should be given to the type of fund structure used; as some structures may cause tax issues for DCF (Off-shore funds may be required in order to prevent these tax issues).
-The benchmark for this portfolio will be the HFRI Fund of Funds Diversified Index.
+Special attention should be given to the type of fund structure used; some structures may cause tax issues for DCF (Off-shore funds may be required to prevent these tax issues).
+The benchmark for this portfolio will be 50% MSCI All Country World Index/50% BofA 3M T-bills, HRFI Fund of Funds Composite, and HFRI Fund of Funds Diversified Index.